‘Nicky’s’ story is written in her own words.

 By this time I had started a family and I needed work that was flexible, so I left hairdressing and worked as a waitress.
 I was not confident to take orders and so I worked in the back.
 I then moved into care work – working nights so that it worked around the children.
 From there I moved into working with people with various mental health issues which is where I work now.

-I decide to take the plunge and try to improve my reading and I found Read Easy.
+I decided to take the plunge and try to improve my reading and I found Read Easy.
 I was very nervous when I made the first phone call as I did not know how they would take it.
 I was so happy when Read Easy said they could help me.
 At first when I met with my Reading Coach, I was a bit worried that someone I knew might see me but I decided to use it as a challenge.
 Sometimes I found the learning difficult and I struggled but, gradually, my confidence grew.
 I had never spoken to anyone about my problems with reading or my lack of confidence until I started work with my coaches.
 I have come a long way and my confidence in reading has grown.

 During the process with Read Easy, I managed to read my first book.
 It was an interesting challenge and it was exciting to find out what happened next.